sokim1/Wettability_Metal-IonocovalentCeramic/README.md

-## How to run the WettingAngleEstimator
+## How to run the WettingAnglePredictor

 If you are new to Python, the easiest way of using the WettingAngleEstimator is via [Google Colab Notebook](https://colab.research.google.com/drive/1lrOwH4iu7_jRMpPh8X1SnAMJn5eJCD8V?usp=sharing).